 track.
 Prospective students will work with the program coordinator to determine which track to pursue.

-The Master of Science in Applied Statistics & Analytics provides hands-on statistical computing skills emphasizing proper application and problem solving.
-Upon graduation, many opportunities await for highly-trained data analysts, scientists and statisticians in the healthcare, transportation, insurance and manufacturing industries.
-In response to workforce demand, there are two areas of emphasis:
+The Master of Science and Graduate Certificate in Applied Statistics & Analytics provides hands-on statistical computing skills emphasizing proper application and problem solving.
+Upon graduation or completion, many opportunities await for highly-trained data analysts, scientists and statisticians in the health care, transportation, insurance and manufacturing industries.
+In response to workforce demand, there are three areas of emphasis:

 - Data Analytics – provides graduates experience working with and analyzing large datasets using several of the most common statistical software tools.